oleewere/fluent-plugin-azurestorage-gen2/README.md

 File extension for the uploaded files.
 Only uses if `store_as` is not set, or set as `none`

+### store_as

+Archive format on Azure Storage.
+You can use following types:

+- none (default - no tmp file creation for log processing)
+- gzip
+- json
+- text
+- lzo (Need lzop command)
+- lzma2 (Need xz command)

 ### format

 Change one line format in the Azure Storage object.
 Supported formats are 'out_file', 'json', 'ltsv' and 'single_value'.